MSc Sustainable Urban Planning and Design

 Sustainable Urban Planning and Design at KTH

 The programme brings together students of architecture, planning, civil engineering and natural and social sciences.
-Students will be equipped with theoretical knowledge and professional tools that position them to act as critical links, joining multiple perspectives together in sustainable planning and design processes relevant in Sweden and worldwide.
-Coursework includes substantial time spent in studios and on projects that train students in practical skills as well as giving them deep understanding of planning and design practice.
+You are equipped with theoretical knowledge and professional tools that position them as critical links, joining multiple perspectives in sustainable planning and design processes relevant in Sweden and worldwide.
+Coursework includes substantial time spent in studios and on projects that train you in practical skills and give you a deep understanding of planning and design practice.

-The programme offers three specialisations pursued through recommended course combinations, which represent different professional competences involved in sustainable urban planning and design.
-Students can also broaden their knowledge by making own combinations of courses.
+The programme offers three specialisations pursued through recommended course combinations, representing different professional competencies in sustainable urban planning and design.
+You can also broaden your knowledge by making your own combinations of courses.
 During the programme, students interact across the specialisations in courses and projects that foster a mutual exchange of knowledge and ideas.

-All students take part in the introduction course that presents the subject and deepens understanding of how practices of planning and design can enhance sustainable urban development.
-After this course, students choose one of the specialisations with recommended courses addressing different methodological, theoretical and practical aspects of urban design and planning.
-The spring term includes a mandatory course which aims to develop students’ research skills within the scope of the programme.
+All students take part in the introduction course that presents the subject and deepens their understanding of how planning and design practices can enhance sustainable urban development.
+After this course, you choose one of the specialisations with recommended courses addressing different methodological, theoretical and practical aspects of urban design and planning.
+The spring semester includes a mandatory course that aims to develop students' research skills within the scope of the programme.

-The third term deepens the students’ specialisation by integrating accumulated knowledge into applied project work.
-Projects are supported by a number of core courses highlighting conceptual and analytical approaches.
-The programme concludes with a degree project, which is carried out in the fourth term.
-The degree project provides students with an opportunity to investigate a problem in-depth, under the supervision of experienced practitioners and researchers.
+The third semester deepens the students' specialisation by integrating accumulated knowledge into applied project work.
+Projects are supported by several core courses highlighting conceptual and analytical approaches.
+The programme concludes with a degree project carried out in the fourth semester.
+The degree project allows you to investigate a problem in-depth under the supervision of experienced practitioners and researchers.

-Throughout the programme, invited lecturers from local/regional authorities, consultancies and other private actors will cater students with insights in the contemporary practice of planning and design in Sweden and abroad.
-In studios and on project assignments, students will be working with ongoing city development projects in the Stockholm region, which allow them to apply their knowledge in sustainable planning and design in a practical setting.
+Throughout the programme, invited lecturers from local/regional authorities, consultancies, and other private actors will give students insights into the contemporary practice of planning and design in Sweden and abroad.
+In studios and on project assignments, you work with ongoing city development projects in the Stockholm region, which allow you to apply your knowledge in sustainable planning and design in a practical setting.

 Find out what students from the programme think about their time at KTH.

-The programme prepares students as professionals in a growing and meaningful field, building a thorough understanding of planning and design process as well as aesthetic, social, environmental, economic and institutional factors that contribute to sustainable urban development.
+The programme prepares students as professionals in a growing and meaningful field, building a thorough understanding of the planning and design process and aesthetic, social, environmental, economic and institutional factors that contribute to sustainable urban development.
 Graduates from this programme work with urban and regional planning, environmental planning and urban design in public organisations, private companies, research institutes and NGOs.
-Examples of public organisations are municipalities who are responsible for urban planning and development, regional development authorities, environmental protection authorities and national transport administrations which together employ close to half of the graduates.
-The private sector, which includes both architectural, planning and policy consultancy firms as well as project developers, also employ close to half of the graduates.
+Examples of public organisations are municipalities responsible for urban planning and development, regional development authorities, environmental protection authorities and national transport administrations, which employ nearly half of the graduates.
+The private sector, which includes architectural, planning and policy consultancy firms and project developers, employs almost half of the graduates.
 The remaining 5–10 per cent go on to doctoral studies at KTH and abroad or work in NGOs.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Sustainable Urban Planning and Design are:

 Equity and equality are core qualities of sustainable societies, involving, for example, equal access to housing, public services and transport systems.
-The causes and consequences of inequality are analysed in courses such as Introduction to Urban Economics and Planning Theory and Urban Governance, and students will learn to address equality issues in urban planning and design in project courses.
+The causes and consequences of inequality are analysed in courses such as Introduction to Urban Economics and Planning Theory and Urban Governance.
+In project courses, students will learn to address equality issues in urban planning and design.

 Cities and communities are the objects of study in the programme, with sustainability as the goal.
-Throughout the programme, students will be introduced to different tools, methods and concepts that will enable them to address sustainability issues in local contexts and to develop strategies and solutions that contribute to sustainable cities and communities.
+Throughout the programme, you will be introduced to different tools, methods and concepts that will enable you to address sustainability issues in local contexts and to develop strategies and solutions that contribute to sustainable cities and communities.

 Faculty and research